AdobeDocs/advertising-learn.en/help/integrations/customer-journey-analytics/cja-setup-tasks.md

 Learn about the initial steps required to send Customer Journey Analytics conversion events to Adobe Advertising, where you can later include them in optimization goals/objectives.

 Once you complete these steps and provide the data view to your Adobe Account Team, you can complete the additional steps to set up the integration.
-For more information about the additional steps, read the [full documentation](https://experienceleague.adobe.com/en/docs/advertising/integrations/customer-journey-analytics/overview).

 ### Overview